 Ministry/Office Administering the Semiconductor Integrated Circuits Layout-Design Registry

 - Protection of Plant Varieties & Farmers’ Rights Authority, Ministry of Agriculture

-- India is a member of the World Trade Organisation and committed to the Agreement on Trade Related Aspects of Intellectual Property.
+- India is a member of the World Trade Organisation and committed to the Agreement on Trade-Related Aspects of Intellectual Property.

-- India is also a member of World Intellectual Property Organization, a body responsible for the promotion of the protection of IPRs throughout the world.
+- India is also a member of the World Intellectual Property Organization, a body responsible for the promotion of the protection of IPRs throughout the world.

 - India is also a member of the following important WIPO-administered International Treaties and Conventions relating to IPRs:

 - Budapest Treaty on the International Recognition of the Deposit of Micro-organisms for the Purposes of Patent Procedure

 - Paris Convention for the Protection of Industrial Property

 - Convention Establishing the World Intellectual Property Organization

 - Berne Convention for the Protection of Literary and Artistic Works

 - Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks- Madrid Protocol